kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Add idle animation
 - Add vocal pause
 - Add dialogue page turn indicator (use the existing one); make sure it animates nicely.

+## Refactoring
+- Can I eliminate any more variables from the textbox object?
+- Is there a less manual way to handle text ranges?
 - Challenge: Refactor rainbow text to no longer depend on drawTextX in order to shift vertically correlated colors.
   - Hmm... divide the screen into 255 slices?
   - Somehow determine with the passage of time that hue should circularly shift to the left...